Our representative will call you within few minutes

 However, it is important to understand that the conversion option is triggered only after the policyholder makes a formal request to the insurance company.
 If the policyholder fails to move an application in favor of conversion, the term plan continues to operate without any change and expires either on the death of the policyholder or exceeding the maturity date mentioned in the plan.
 This optional benefit of conversion is available either as an inbuilt coverage feature or an add-on option depending on the insurer you have chosen.

 The benefits of any kind of term insurance plan are subject to payment of premiums regularly and timely.
 Irrespective of whether policyholders choose the conversion option or not, the premium charges remain unchanged.
-The amount of premiums to be charged throughout the entire policy period is predetermined based on the age, amount of sum assured, policy period and premium paying term and remain the same throughout.
+The amount of premiums to be charged throughout the entire policy period is predetermined based on the age, the amount of sum assured, policy period and premium paying term.
+The premium amount remains the same throughout.

 Tax benefits under these plans are similar to that available on pure term plans.
 The premiums paid towards these plans are deductible under Section 80C of the Income Tax Act 1961 while the benefits available, be it death benefits or maturity benefits, are exempt from tax evaluation under Section 10(10D) of the Income Tax Act.